Set up your Zephyr development board and environment

 Review the output

-Check the build output at the bottom panel of VS Code.
+Check the build output in the VS Code output panel.
 Make sure there are no errors or warnings.
 A successful build displays:

 Building ‘hello_world’ for frdm_mcxn947